Airport workforce optimization

 David and Angie's software reduces by 30% unsatisfied demand and improves transportation effectiveness by 77%.
 Part of their heuristic is inspired by a data science algorithm known as K-mean clustering.
 They also adapted their algorithms to optimize the alignment between demand and agent skills.

 In just a few seconds their software finds a solution that reduces non-satisfied demand by 30% and requires 60% less cab trips.
 Their algorithms are designed to narrow the focus on a limited set of fixed schedules so the results are more practical to implement.

 Angie's software focuses on improving the well-being of the agents.
 It creates a solution that makes space for 11 more rest days.
 It also reduces the number of required cab trips by 36% with a running time of about 5 minutes.
 Angie also analyzed the company's solution and proposed organizational changes to reduce unsatisfied demand by 66% while generating 56 more rest days.

 A word from the professor

 This was a fascinating problem combining transportation and scheduling optimization.
 Solving these two problems separately inevitably leads to less than optimal solutions.
-Indeed, travel times will necessarily be longer if people who live far from each other are assigned to the same schedules because they would be more likely to share the same cab.
-In addition to this difficulty, our students had to balance their algorithms to optimize many contradictory objectives at the same time : maximize service level, minimize transportation costs, minimize individual travel times from home to work and work to home, minimize the change in schedules for each agent and give as many additional rest days as possible.
+Indeed, optimizing the scheduling problem on its own might result in assigning the same schedules and cabs to agents living far away from each other.
+Which tends then to increase travel times.
+In addition, our students had to adequately fine tune their algorithms to take into account many contradictory objectives : maximize service level, minimize transportation costs, minimize individual travel times, minimize the number of changes in schedules and maximize the number of bonus days off!

 Prof. Rabie Nait-Abdallah